 Township offers transparency in the following ways:

 We value life work harmony for all at Township, which has been a guiding principle for designing our employment terms, including compensation.
 We have long given up on trying to compete with the salary offerings found in Big Tech, and in turn have designed a compensation structure that will afford our employees the opportunity to work a healthy and predictable set of hours most weeks.
-This formula also allows us to keep the business afloat long-term while still keeping pay competitive, coming in at above the US average (around the 60th percentile) for each role.
+This formula also allows us to keep the business afloat long-term while still keeping pay relatively competitive.

 Additionally, Township offers a high level of compensation transparency.
 While individual salary numbers are not made available, all pay band data for every role at Township is made public.